apache/samza/docs/startup/preview/index.md

 * **JobModel notifications** - notifying the processors about availability of a new JobModel.
 * **Central storage for the JobModel** (not strictly a coordination util, more of a storage facility).

-The coordination service is pluggable by overriding the “job.coordinator.factory” property in your config.
-Samza ships with a `ZkJobCoordinatorFactory implementation.
+The coordination service is pluggable by overriding the *job.coordinator.factory* property in your config.
+Samza ships with a `ZkJobCoordinatorFactory` implementation.
 The default coordination service is ZooKeeper-based.

 Let’s walk through the coordination sequence for a Zookeeper based embedded application: